Skip to content

 Premature Birth

-Similar to low birth weight, premature birth is associated with an increased risk of ADHD in comparison to a full-term birth.
+Similar to low birth weight, premature birth is associated with an increased risk in comparison to a full-term birth.

 The immature brain development of preterm infants, particularly in regions responsible for attention, impulse control, and executive function may also be contributing factors for the symptoms later in life.